lake-wg/authz/draft-ietf-lake-authz.md

 To authenticate to V, the device (U) runs EDHOC in the role of Initiator with authentication credential CRED_U, for example, an X.509 certificate {{RFC5280}} or a CBOR Web Token (CWT, {{RFC8392}}).
 CRED_U may, for example, be carried by value in ID_CRED_I of EDHOC message_3 or be provisioned to V over a non-constrained network, leveraging a credential identifier in ID_CRED_I (see {{fig-protocol}}).

 U also needs to identify itself to W, for which it reuses ID_CRED_I.
-This means that the value used by U in ID_CRED_I needs to be unique enough to be understood by both V and W.
+Note that while typically ID_CRED_I is treated as a field that only needs to be understood between two EDHOC peers (here U and V), in this case ID_CRED_I also MUST be formatted in a way that it is unambiguous to W.
 W will use ID_CRED_I to determine if the device with this identifier is authorized to enroll with V.

 U is also provisioned with information about W: